Frequently Asked Questions

 What is the entry fee for state championships?

-$45 per rider except for Sporting & Campdrafting which is $60 for both disciplines or $45 for just the one.
+$45 per rider except for Sporting & Campdrafting which is $60 for both disciplines or $45 for one.
 Ground fees varies and are set by the host Zone.

 How do I book a regional school?